orbs-network/orbs-spec/behaviors/flows/voting.md

 * Delegation does not expire and requires delegation to another agent in order to change it.
   * Delegation to address 0 cancels the delegation.
 * Once a delegation was performed by OrbsVoting contract it takes precedence over sending Orbs-stoshi (regardless of which action was performed later).
-* Note: the stake used for the voting is the stakeholder's stake at the election time. (and not the stake at the time of the delegation).
+* Note: the stake used for the voting is the Delegator's stake at the election time. (and not the stake at the time of the delegation).

 #### Voting out Validators (by Guardians)
 * A Guardian can vote by sending a transaction to Ethereum.OrbsVoting.voteOut(address[]).